Grimshaw and Hanson return for Scotland's play-off

-Women's World Cup: Christy Grimshaw and Kirsty Hanson return for Scotland
+Women's World Cup: Scotland recall Christy Grimshaw & Kirsty Hanson

 Last updated on .From the section Scottish